When is the starting date for applying?

 I received the Acceptance Letter.
 What should I do now?

-All admitted applicants, once received the Acceptance Letter, must send an email to the Admissions Office for confirming if they intend to enrol to our program.
-Afterwards, will be possible to proceed with the online enrolment procedure from September 5, 2018.
+All admitted applicants, once received the Acceptance Letter, must send an email to the Admissions Office for confirming if they intend to enroll to our program.
+Afterwards, will be possible to proceed with the online enrollment procedure from September.
 Read more

 I am Italian, I have been admitted but I do not have obtained yet the Bachelor degree (Laurea Triennale).
 What should I do now?